eecs110/fall2020/pages/_lectures/week05_lecture03.md

 points: 4
 num: 3
 description:
-  - Using if / elif / else
+  - Practice using if / elif / else
-  - Using while loops
+  - Practice using while loops
 due_date: 2020-10-16

 ---